Ellie Bamber: Television and film

 Bamber's film debut was in the BBC film The Falling (2014).
 In the same year she starred as Lydia Bennet, the youngest of the Bennet sisters in Pride and Prejudice and Zombies, starring alongside Lily James, Douglas Booth, Sam Riley and Matt Smith.

 In 2015, Bamber was chosen as one of the British Film Institute and Screen Daily – Screen Stars of Tomorrow.

 In 2016, she appeared in Tom Ford's Nocturnal Animals, playing the daughter of Jake Gyllenhaal and Isla Fisher's characters, in a film also starring Amy Adams.
 Also that year, she filmed the feature film Extracurricular Activities.

 In 2017, she also filmed High Resolution based on the book Taipei by Tao Lin.
 The same year, Bamber appeared in the music video for Shawn Mendes' song "There's Nothing Holdin' Me Back".
 In 2018 Bamber was in The Nutcracker and the Four Realms, alongside Keira Knightley and Morgan Freeman.
 In 2018, Bamber played the lead role of Mary in the feature film The Seven Sorrows of Mary.

-In 2019, Bamber played Cosette in the BBC 1 television series Les Misérables with Dominic West and Olivia Colman.
-She starred in the BBC 1 television series, The Trial of Christine Keeler as Mandy Rice-Davies alongside Sophie Cookson and James Norton and had a leading role in the acclaimed 2021 BBC drama series The Serpent.
+In 2019, Bamber played the adult Cosette in the BBC One television series Les Misérables with Dominic West and Olivia Colman.
+Later in the year (December), she would star as Mandy Rice-Davies in The Trial of Christine Keeler, another BBC One series, alongside Sophie Cookson and James Norton.
+In 2021, she starred in yet another BBC One series, The Serpent, in which she played Angela Knippenberg (later Kane).

-In 2022, she stars as Dove/Elora Danan in Willow, the Disney+ sequel to the 1988 film of the same name.
+In 2022, she starred as Dove/Elora Danan in Willow, the Disney+ sequel to the 1988 film of the same name.